Trail head address: 7911 Malibu Road, Mt. Pleasant, NC 28124 MAP

 The farmland, over 130-acres, is leased to a local farmer here in Cabarrus County.
 The farmer has implemented Best Management Practices which supports farming and wildlife.
 While enjoying this property, please be respectful of this local farm's hard work to grow hay and grains (Corn, Soybeans, and Wheat) that are used to local feed cattle.

-The trail ends in a lovely forest along the banks of Adams Creek.
+The trail follows a lovely forest along the banks of Adams Creek ending where the forest and farmland meet a neighborhood subdivision.
 The highlight of this section of trail is the view from a high bluff over Adams Creek that looks back towards the town of Mt.
 Pleasant.
 Adams Creek is a tributary of Dutch Buffalo Creek.

 Visit the Catawba Lands Conservancy's website for more information or contact: